ebrahimsalehi1/cvnetix/README.md

 <img src="popup-slider-challenge.png" style="" />

 <hr/>
-<strong>Thank you to give an opportunity to do this project</strong>
+<strong>Thank you to give me this opportunity to do this project</strong>